German Propaganda Archive Calvin University

 He turns around.

 “Come on, Behrenbrook, let’s have breakfast.
-After that We’ll check things out.”
+After that we’ll check things out.”

 The two officers take their coats and caps.
 They walk through the fog, feeling an occasional bit of fresh air, to the dining hall.